SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 Use ``Any`` and ``AnyObject`` only when you explicitly need the behavior and capabilities they provide.
-It is always better to be specific about the types you expect to work with in your code.
+It's always better to be specific about the types you expect to work with in your code.

 Here's an example of using ``Any`` to work with a mix of different types, including function types and nonclass types.